 Riddle is this: Why is it that in 2020, handguns and border walls are being fought for harder and treated better than a woman’s own body?

 And I hear some of you now: Well, what does this have to do with Black women?

 Yes, the faces of the women in the media advocating for women’s reproductive health are mostly white, that doesn’t mean we don’t have a stake in the game.

-For starters, for almost twenty plus years, Black women have had highest abortion rates in the U.S.
+For starters, for almost twenty plus years, Black women have had the highest abortion rates in the U.S.

-According to a recent study conducted by the Centers for Disease Control and Prevention (CDC), in 2010, there were 47.7 abortions per 1,000 Black women compared to 9.8 abortions per 1,000 pregnancies among white women and 20.3 among Latinas.
+According to a 2015 study conducted by the Centers for Disease Control and Prevention (CDC), in 2010, there were 47.7 abortions per 1,000 Black women compared to 9.8 abortions per 1,000 pregnancies among white women and 20.3 among Latinas.
 In 1990, our numbers were much higher, with a whopping 67 abortions to 1,000 Black women.

 Yes, I’m fully aware that is a lot.
 But, before some of you even try it, I do recognize that back in the day, while white women were fighting for birth control, we were fighting for the right to not be sterilized against our knowledge and our will.

 But these recent CDC numbers do not speak to a conspiracy to eradicate Black babies from being born.
 Nor are our wombs being preyed on by Planned Parenthood clinics that intentionally saturate our communities (a 2014 study actually debunked that myth finding that only six percent of abortion clinics are in Black neighborhoods).

 These numbers are simply a direct result of too many Black women and teens having unplanned pregnancies they couldn’t prevent.
 And whether they aren’t ready, or cannot afford a child or want to achieve more in the lives before they become mothers, they cannot and do not want to bring a life into this world.
 Nor should they be forced to.